Course Dates12th February, 2018 - 15th February, 2018 (4 days)

 Where possible we restrict Injection Moulding course numbers to just six places using up to four machines.

 Our courses can be run in-company if required, or we can modify any course to your needs.

 Who Should Attend?

-This course builds on the content covered in our Injection Moulding Module 1 programme and so is aimed at those who have already completed Module 1, who aim to develop their troubleshooting skills.
-Candidates who have extensive injection moulding experience may be able to attend this course without completing Module 1 if they have otherwise gained the knowledge from the content covered in Module 1 and are able to:
+This course builds on the content covered in our Injection Moulding Module 1 programme and so is aimed at those who have already completed Module 1, who wish to develop their troubleshooting skills.
+Candidates who have extensive injection moulding experience may be able to attend this course without completing Module 1, ‘if’ they have otherwise gained the knowledge and are able to:

 - List the steps in the injection moulding cycle

 - List the parameters that make up the moulding cycle and explain what these parameters do